BrentWallace/gofish-work-sample/README.md

 This is the section below the awards where a small text area is rendered alongside a grid of images.
 The ACF fields for this section are:
 * About Us Content - ACF WYSIWYG Field - The content that is rendered in the upper-left text field.
 * Left Image - ACF Image Field - This is the image to be displayed below the content field.
 * Center Image - ACF Image Field - This is the image in the center column of the grid.
-It utilizes the full height of the <div>, so a vertically-oriented image works best.
+It utilizes the full height of the div, so a vertically-oriented image works best.
 * Upper Right Image - ACF Image Field - This is the image in the upper right corner of the grid.
 Set to use 50% of the height, so a square aspect ratio works well here.
 * Lower Right Image - ACF Image Field - This is the image in the lower right corner of the grid.
 Set to use the remaining 50% of the height, so another square aspect ratio works here.